marticztn/TheFetchReceipe/README.md

 ### Summary: Include screen shots or a video of your app highlighting its features
     Sure!
 Media files are uploaded to the Github!
+(TheFetchRecipe -> Media folder)

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
     I chose to focus on getting the main feature done first, then the UI.
 Specifically, the network fetch with aync/await, and the image caching mechanism.
 I believe these are the most important features for this project, since caching minimizes network usage, improves UX (less loading time), thus it should be prioritized.